-Neither as at 31 December 2023 nor 31 December 2022, the Company does not have extended guarantees to third parties or Repsol Group companies whose assets, liabilities and earnings are not presented in the financial statements (joint-ventures and equity-accounted investees).
+Neither as at 31 December 2024 nor 31 December 2023, the Company does not have extended guarantees to third parties or Repsol Group companies whose assets, liabilities and earnings are not presented in the financial statements.

-15. Financial risk management
+14. Financial risk management